simon-ritchie/apysc/docs_src/source/quick_start.md

 <iframe src="static/quick_start_sprite_graphics/index.html" width="250" height="150"></iframe>

-For more details of `Sprite`, `Graphics`, and so on, please see each interfaces documentation pages.
+For more details of `Sprite` and `Graphics` and so on, please see each interface documentation page.